 Fill up a few gallon jug of water or bottles and freeze them a few days prior to your camping trip.
 The day of, take the water jug out and with you on your camping journey.
 They will start to slowly thaw which will help to give you nice, cold water for a longer time than any other option!
 It’s a great way to get some great sips of cold, refreshing water.

 6. Don’t Rely On Your Boy Scout or Girl Scout Skills When Camping

 Be prepared.
 Pack multiple lights (like headlamp), fire starters, first aid kit, band-aids, and any other items that you think you may need for more than single uses.
 While you may have trained for many scenarios and feel prepared, something out of the ordinary could absolutely happen and you need to be prepared for those types of changes.

 Don’t Leave Home Without These Next 2 Items

 When it comes to tent camping, be prepared!
-Choose wisely what you want to pack, and then pack a bit extra for this “worst-case” scenarios.
-Follow a few of these tent camping hacks above and you’ll find that you may be the type of person who absolutely loves to tent camp!
+Choose wisely what you want to pack, and then pack a bit extra for these “worst-case” scenarios.
+Follow a few of these tent camping hacks above and you’ll find that you may be the type of person who absolutely loves tent camp!
 The great thing about tent camping?
 It’s quick, it’s easy and it’s also super affordable!

 Do you enjoy camping in a tent or an RV?